OpenHistoricalMap/DateFunctions-plpgsql/README.md

 Pad an incomplete date, and return an ISO-formatted date string indicating the first or last day of the month (if a year and month were given) or of the year (if only a year were given).
 The `startend` is either **start** or else **end** indicating which "side of the bookend" to represent.
 Example: `SELECT pad_date('20000-02', 'end')` returns _20000-02-29_ since the year 20,000 CE would be a leap year.
 Example: `SELECT pad_date('-15232', 'start')` returns _-15232-01-01_ representing the first day of that year.

+* `(float) yday(year, month, day)`
+Return the day of the year which this date woud have been; similar to `yday` in other date implementations.
+Example: `yday(1900, 1, 1)` would return 1 since January 1 is the first day of the year.
+Example: `yday(1900, 12, 31)` would return 365 since this is the 365th day of the year.
+Example: `yday(2000, 12, 31)` would return 366 since this is the 366th day of the year (2000 was a leap year).

 * `(boolean) isleapyear(year)`
 Indicate whether the given year would be a leap year.